avgustint/tower-clock-oled/readme.md

 ## **Tower Clock Motor**

-Few images from tower clock motot that rotate the clock indicators.
+Few images from tower clock motor that rotates the clock indicators.
 Motor has also own switch that remains open until indicators not rotated for one minute.
+This is the reason we use additional motor delay in configuration.

 Front view
 ![image](https://github.com/avgustint/tower-clock/blob/main/images/motor/IMG_9879.jpeg)